Skin Contact Wine (aka Orange Wine): An In-Depth Guide

 What is skin contact wine?

-How do you drink skin contact wine?
+How do I drink skin contact wine?

 Is rosé the same as skin contact wine?